gearglow/ReptiliaWithATwist/The List.md

 A trickle of memories crawled over Harry's scalp, helping to temper her emotions at seeing her parents again. *For the first time in this lifetime,* her memories whispered, *but not the last.
 They're right here!* She squeezed them one last time.
 "I guess it's time to get things moving," she said.

 Her parents nodded, her dad with a devilish grin and her mom with a decidedly Slytherin smirk.
-"They won't know what hit them, Nemesis," she said.
+"They won't know what hit them, Nemesis," Lily said.

 James patted her on the back.
 "Go get 'em, kiddo!'"